xwst/SHA512KDF/README.md

 where utilizing locally installed programs might be a better option.
 Do not even bother using this if your master key does not have sufficient entropy!

+#### Possible Features for Future Extensions
+- Onscreen keyboard for input using the mouse; possibly with shuffled keys
+- Copying derived key to clipboard instead of printing it on the screen.
+	Maybe with an option for the user to choose between copying and printing.